Krasnokutskii/ShtormViewer/README.md

 # project1
-The app name - Image Shower
+The app name - Shtorm Viewer
 This app show image by tapping on row.

 Skill which I've got expiriance in: